-A visit to Manzanita is never complete without a long walk along the beach, which stretches from the foot of Neahkahnie Mountain to the tip of Nehalem Spit.
+A visit to Manzanita should always include a walk on the beach, which stretches seven miles from the foot of Neahkahnie Mountain to the tip of Nehalem Spit.
 The beach is popular with windsurfers, who can often be seen riding the waves just offshore.

 Manzanita also offers a private gym that allows drop-ins, and a stand up paddleboard company that offers lessons and guided tours.

 Slightly off the beaten path, located south of the city and next to Nehalem Bay State Park, is CARTM , a nonprofit organization operating a one-stop recycling center that accepts more than 40 types of materials, re-use thrift store, and transfer station.

 Check the schedule of another local nonprofit, the Hoffman Center , which is based in downtown Manzanita.
 It hosts artists, writers, and other creative types at readings, workshops, and other events.
 It also offers a clay studio that is open to the public.

 Play a round at the Manzanita Golf Course, which is open year-round.
 It features 9 holes, a pro shop, a snack bar and a nearby driving range.

 Manzanita´s annual events include the Manzanita Beach Walk & Run , Fourth of July Parade and Fireworks, Muttzanita (a celebration of all things canine), a holiday tree-lighting, and the New Year´s Day Polar Plunge.

 The Manzanita Farmers Market runs every year from June through September.

 Oswald West State Park is located a few miles north of Manzanita, off US Highway 101.
 In addition to a number of trails that wind through a temperate rain forest, the park offers access to Short Sands beach, a cove sheltered from wind.
 There are picnic tables scattered throughout the wooded property.
 The park also makes for a convenient starting point for hikes to Falcon Head and the Oregon Coast Trail .